josiegleeson/BamSlam/README.md

 This script was written for Oxford Nanopore Technologies' direct RNA/cDNA sequencing data produced after mapping with minimap2 to the reference transcriptome.
 It will output a statistics file and plots from your alignment data.
 This script was used in: https://www.biorxiv.org/content/10.1101/2020.08.02.232785v1

 ## Inputs:
 To obtain a BAM file align your FASTQ/FASTA files to the transcriptome with minimap2 (minimap2 -ax map-ont --sam-hit-only).
-If minimap2 is not run with --sam-hit-only you should remove unmapped reads prior to running BamSlam to slowing it down.
+If minimap2 is not run with --sam-hit-only you should remove unmapped reads prior to running BamSlam to avoid slowing it down.

 ## Prerequisites:
 <b>R packages:</b><br>